fernandagil/ms1-nonnapepita-restaurant/README.md

 4. The page refreshes automatically and the website is now deployed.
 5. The link to the webpage is just in the GitHub **Pages** section down below.

+Only one branch has been used for this project.

 ### TO RUN THE PROJECT LOCALLY
+To clone this project from GitHub:

+1. Under the repository’s name, click **Clone or download**.
+2. In the **Clone with hTTPS** section, copy the given URL.
+3. In your IDE of choice, open **Git Bash**.
+4. Change the current working directory to the location where you want the cloned directory to be made.
+5. Type **git clone**, and then paste the URL copied from GitHub.
+6. Press **enter** and the local clone will be created.

 ---